wingsuit-designsystem/wingsuit/docs/src/pages/components/wingsuit/index.md

 ```
 * `id` The id of the pattern.
 * `variant` The variant of the pattern.
-* `fields` Overwrite fields preview values of the pattern.
+* `fields` Overwrites fields preview values of the pattern.
-* `settings` Overwrite setting preview values of the pattern.
+* `settings` Overwrites setting preview values of the pattern.

 #### type object
 ```yaml